-The School of Public Policy (SPP) at Central European University (CEU) offers a two-year Master of Public Administration (MPA) degree program develops graduates with the knowledge base and applied skills to critically engage with policy processes and debates, the methods training to promote and advocate for evidenced-based policy, and a practitioner's perspective that enables them to move from "contemplation to application."
+The School of Public Policy (SPP) at Central European University (CEU) offers a two-year Master of Public Administration (MPA) degree program that develops graduates with the knowledge base and applied skills to critically engage with policy processes and debates, the methods and training to promote and advocate for evidenced-based policy, and a practitioner's perspective that enables them to move from "contemplation to application."
 This integrated and experiential approach to teaching and learning positions SPP MPA graduates to make a difference in the world of public policy in a period of rapid change, increased complexity, and heightened contestation.

 The principal learning goals of the MPA program are for students to achieve and demonstrate an advanced ability to:

 - understand how issues become "problematized" and politicized in divergent local, national, and global settings;

 - critically understand the policy process from design and implementation to monitoring and evaluation, and the ability to identify options and entry points for engagement and advocacy;

 - gather and analyze data and other information sources necessary for evidence-based public policies; and

 - understand mainstream gender and conflict sensitivity, rights-based approaches, and "do no harm" principles that are fundamental to the building of just, fair, and open societies.

 The MPA program integrates three components: Knowledge, Skills, and Practice.